Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Evaluation

 \subsection{Evaluation Results}

-As shown in Table~\ref{tab:comparison}, Fast-MIA reproduces the AUC scores from the Transformers-based implementation with negligible differences, while reducing the total computation time by approximately 5 times.
+As shown in Table~\ref{tab:comparison}, Fast-MIA reproduces the AUC scores from the Transformers-based implementation with negligible differences, while reducing the total computation time by approximately five times.
 AUC is completely consistent in baseline methods and token distribution based methods.
-Approximately five times faster speeds have been achieved with these methods.
 In text alternation based and black-box methods, slight performance fluctuations occurred when generating text multiple times.
-Particularly in SaMIA, significant improvements in inference time were observed.
-By eliminating the for loop and outputting multiple outputs simultaneously, execution time was reduced to approximately 13 hours.
-Furthermore, the benefits of vLLM and other advancements yielded results as shown in the table.
+Particularly in SaMIA, substantial reductions in inference time were observed.
+By replacing repeated generation loops with batched multi-output generation\footnote{In an intermediate Transformers-based implementation, replacing the per-sample generation loop with batched multi-output generation reduced the runtime to approximately 13 hours.} and leveraging vLLM-based inference, Fast-MIA reduced the runtime from 40h9m53s to 2h3m24s.

+The cache mechanism reduced the inference time and the number of inferences in this experiment as shown in Table~\ref{tab:counts}.
+Under cache-effective conditions, the intermediate results from the initial inference run with LOSS were reused.
+As a result, inferences via token-distribution based methods became unnecessary.
+For methods requiring multiple inferences, the number of inferences decreased by one each time.

+Table~\ref{tab:counts} also serves as an ablation of the two efficiency mechanisms.
+The comparison between the Transformers-based implementation and Fast-MIA without cache mainly reflects the effect of the vLLM-based batched inference backend, whereas the comparison between Fast-MIA with and without cache isolates the effect of cross-method caching.